paulhamsh/Micropython-Midi-Device/README.md

 https://github.com/projectgus/micropython/tree/feature/usbd_python

+The code is here: https://github.com/projectgus/micropython-lib/tree/feature/usbd_python/micropython/usbd

+In projectgus github, select the micropython-lib repository, select the usbd_python branch and look in micropython-lib/micropython/usbd

 Will send a note on note off every second, and receive notes and show ON / OFF on an OLED screen.

 # Install instuctions for Micropython